ryvin/Neural-Data-Vis/README.md

 ## Troubleshooting

-- If you encounter any errors related to missing packages, ensure you've installed all required dependencies using the `requirements.txt` file.
+- If you encounter any errors related to missing packages, ensure you've activated the virtual environment and installed all required dependencies using the `requirements.txt` file.
 - If the data doesn't load, double-check that the file path and shape in `config.ini` match your actual data file.
 - For any other issues, check the console output for error messages which may provide more information about the problem.